-ENGL 102 LITERATURE AND CRITICAL WRITING (3 S.H.)
+ENGL 102 ADVANCED COMPOSITION AND LITERATURE (3 S.H.)
 (W)

-Students are introduced to the principal literary genres of fiction, drama, and poetry as a means of stimulating critical thinking and further developing skills in writing and analysis.
-This course contributes towards satisfying the humanities distribution requirement.
+Varied writing exercises teach students to express their own ideas as well as the ideas of others critically, logically, and creatively.
+Students are introduced to the principal literary genres of fiction, drama, and poetry as a means of stimulating critical thinking and further developing skills in advanced exposition.
+This course contributes toward satisfying the humanities distribution requirement.
 All sections are writing enriched.
-Prerequisite: ENGL 101 or equivalent.
+Prerequisite: ENGL 101.

 ENGL 131 LITERATURE OF THE WESTERN WORLD I (3 S.H.)
 A critical and historical survey of the significant works in Western literature from the ancient world through the Renaissance.
 Authors and works may include the Bible, Homer, Sophocles, Sappho, Ovid, Marie de France, Dante, Milton, and others.
 No prerequisite.

 ENGL 132 LITERATURE OF THE WESTERN WORLD II (3 S.H.)
 A critical and historical survey of the significant works in Western literature from the early modern period to the present day.
 Authors may include Voltaire, Dostoevsky, Dickinson, Duras, Achebe, and others.
 No prerequisite.

-ENGL 133 BRITISH LITERATURE I (FORMERLY ENGLISH LITERATURE I) (3 S.H.)
+ENGL 133 BRITISH LITERATURE I

+(FORMERLY ENGLISH LITERATURE I) (3 S.H.)
 A critical and historical survey of the significant works in British literature from the medieval period to the early modern period.
 Authors and works may include Beowulf, Chaucer, Shakespeare, Donne, Wroth, Milton, Behn, and others.
 No prerequisite.

-ENGL 134 BRITISH LITERATURE II (FORMERLY ENGLISH LITERATURE II) (3 S.H.)
+ENGL 134 BRITISH LITERATURE II

+(FORMERLY ENGLISH LITERATURE II) (3 S.H.)
 A critical and historical survey of the significant works in British literature from the early modern period to the present day.
 Authors may include Blake, Austen, Tennyson, Joyce, Woolf, Lessing, and others.
 No prerequisite.